jay25vjti/myRetailWS/README.md

 ## Synopsis
 The API provides product details to any number of client devices from .com to mobile by making use of application/json as content type.
 The service that can retrieve product and price details by ID based on input parameters.
+The service retrives product details from external API and price details from a local data store, MongoDB in this example.

 ## Code Example
 The API is developed using Spring Framework with Spring Boot.
 The ideal IDE would be STS.